hummingbot/hummingbot-site/docs/blog/posts/academy-level-2-b-beginner-selecting-markets-identifying-trends-and-reducing/index.md

 ---
-date: 2022-01-01
+date: 2022-01-02
 authors:
   - foundation
 categories:
+  - Guides
-  - Academy
+  - Level 2
 ---

-# [Level 2] Selecting markets, identifying trends, and reducing inventory risk
+# Selecting markets, identifying trends, and reducing inventory risk

 ## Tips for Selecting Markets
 Choosing the right market is the key to liquidity mining success.
 Here are some tips for selecting markets: